Community Safety Cameras

 Appeal/Dispute Process

-You can request to dispute your ticket within 30 calendar days of receiving the ticket in the mail.
+You can request to dispute your ticket within 30 calendar days of receiving the ticket in the mail through the online portal.

 Newmarket uses the Administrative Monetary Penalty System (AMPS) to administer and adjudicate Automated Speed Enforcement tickets (called Penalty Orders).